wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 ## What's Next?

 We plan to release milestone versions approximately every 3 months, following the format `(year).(milestone month).(patch)`.
 The next milestone version will be [2025.1](https://github.com/wvlet/wvlet/milestone/12).
-The project roadmap and features under active development can be found on the [Wvlet Roadmap](https://github.com/orgs/wvlet/projects/2).
+You can find our project roadmap and features under active development on the [Wvlet Roadmap](https://github.com/orgs/wvlet/projects/2).

-The next milestone 2025.1 will focus on functional data modeling features, such as:
+The next 2025.1 milestone will focus on functional data modeling features, including:
-- Cascading updates and materialization of Wvlet data models, similar to DBT, including advanced query optimization, such as incremental processing and query fusion.
+- Advanced query optimization with cuscading updates and materialization of Wvlet data models, similar to DBT, featuring incremental processing and query fusion.
 - Support for importing Wvlet queries from GitHub repositories.
-- Redesign the type systems to enhance dot-syntax support for more complex expressions.
+- Enhance the type system with improved dot-syntax support for complex expressions.
+- Support for more SQL dialects through context-specific query inlining.

-We have an open [Discord channel](https://discord.com/invite/vJBXRfEeNQ) for public discussions.
-Let us know your thoughts, feedback, and feature requests.
-We are looking forward to hearing from you!
+Join our discussions in the [Discord channel](https://discord.com/invite/vJBXRfEeNQ).
+We welcom your thoughts, feedback, and feature requests.